 This is a big change – pensions gave way to IRA and 401(k) retirement savings programs.
 Newer retirees must now manage their resources carefully to live out their lives.

-Whether you have a pension – or did not – also influences your approach to life well before retirement.
-As someone without future pension or health care coverage, I became an excessive saver and investor, did my own car and home repairs and rarely went out to eat at a restaurant (as a few examples).
+Whether you have a pension – or did not – influences your approach to life well before retirement.
+As someone without pension or health care coverage, I became an excessive saver and investor, did my own car and home repairs, did no global travel, and rarely went out to eat at a restaurant (as a few examples).

-By comparison, I know some who had guaranteed future pensions who viewed “money is for spending” and did not do intensive saving.
-Instead, they enjoyed life because their future retirement included hefty pension payments and partially funded health care in retirement.
-They did not need to save for the future with the intensity of many others.
+By comparison, I know some who had guaranteed future pensions who felt money is for spending and did not do intensive saving.
+Instead, they enjoyed life because their future retirement included good pensions and partially funded health care in retirement.
+They did not need to save for the future with the intensity of others and felt comfortable spending on luxuries (travel, going out to eat, hobbies, etc).
+(We also see this in countries, such as Denmark – where personal savings are very low – because of a high retirement pension program.)

 (I tried to find that old news report but was unable to locate it.)